ericyarmo/stl-food-agent/README.md

 🧭 STL Food Agent

-Turning public inspection data into civic memory.
+Turning public inspection data into civic memory
-Built in under 12 hours during the 2025 WashU Skandalaris Hackathon.
+Built in under 12 hours during the 2025 WashU Skandalaris Hackathon

 👀 What it is

-STL Food Agent is a compact proof that public data can be alive and verifiable.
+STL Food Agent is a small proof that public data can be both alive and verifiable.
-We scraped St. Louis County’s food-inspection pages — tangled frames, old scripts, zero API — and turned them into civic receipts: clean Markdown + YAML files anyone can read, verify, or reuse.
+We pulled St. Louis County’s food-inspection pages—tangled frames, outdated scripts, no API—and turned them into civic receipts: plain Markdown + YAML files anyone can read or reuse.

-Those receipts drive a static dashboard and a chat agent that can answer:
+Those receipts feed a static dashboard and a chat agent that can answer:

 “Show me Clayton High School’s inspections.”
 “Which schools had critical violations this year?”
 “Compare Ladue vs Hazelwood.”

-No database, no cloud services — just files, flow, and public proof.
+No database, no backend.
+Just files and public proof.

-💡 Why we went no-code (ish)
+💡 Why no-code(ish)

-The goal wasn’t another web app.
-It was legibility.
+The goal wasn’t another dashboard—it was legibility.
-By keeping everything in plain text, we lowered the barrier for students, reporters, or local officials to see and trust their own data.
+Keeping data in plain text makes it transparent to students, reporters, or local officials.

-A folder of receipts is readable by an LLM, a spreadsheet, or a human.
-That’s how civic infrastructure should work: durable, remixable, transparent.
+A folder of receipts is readable by a human, a spreadsheet, or an LLM.
+Civic infrastructure should be durable, remixable, and simple.

 🧱 How we built it

-12 hours of actual build time inside a 40 hour window
+12 hours of real build time inside a 40 hour window

-2 people: one on data + architecture, one on design + visual polish
+2 people: data + architecture / design + polish

-Stack: Next.js 15 / Tailwind / TypeScript / Vercel
+Stack: Next.js 15 · Tailwind · TypeScript · Vercel

 Data: static JSON + Markdown receipts

-AI layer: simple prompt router that turns questions into queries over fixtures
+AI layer: a tiny prompt router turning questions into queries over fixtures

-Everything lives in one repo — no hidden APIs or credentials.
+Everything lives in one repo—no hidden services or credentials.

 🧾 Receipts

-A civic receipt = one atomic record of public trust.
+A civic receipt is one atomic record of public trust:

 kind: food_inspection
 entity: